osu-cass/eec-walkthrough-react/README.md

 ### `ssl certificate`

 If you plan to run this application in production mode you will need to include a certificate and private key file in the root directory.
-The files should be name `walkthrough.cer` and `walkthrough.key` respectively.
+The files should be named `walkthrough.cer` and `walkthrough.key` respectively.

 ## Available Scripts